pegasus-isi/pegasus/README.md

 * Portability / Reuse – User created workflows can easily be run in different environments without alteration.
-Pegasus currently runs workflows on top of Condor pools, Grid infrastrucutures such as Open Science Grid and XSEDE, Amazon EC2, Google Cloud, and HPC clusters.
+Pegasus currently runs workflows on top of Condor pools, Grid infrastructures such as Open Science Grid and XSEDE, Amazon EC2, Google Cloud, and HPC clusters.
 The same workflow can run on a single system or across a heterogeneous set of resources.
 * Performance – The Pegasus mapper can reorder, group, and prioritize tasks in